I’m kind of crappy at being Christian.

-Forgive me, Heavenly Father, as I silently admonish the guy who dropped a can of tuna at Food Lion, and left it on the ground.
-Or the lazy schmucks who parked in the fire lane in front of the store to preserve an extra precious 37 steps it would have taken for them to park with the rest of us good citizens.
+Forgive me, Heavenly Father, as I admonish the guy who dropped a can of tuna at Food Lion, and left it.
+Or the schmucks who parked in the fire lane to preserve an extra 37 steps it would have taken for them to park with the rest of us good citizens.

 I’m sorry for disturbing thoughts I had about the woman who saw me behind her in line at the 12-items-or-less checkout, glanced at the bottle of Coke Zero and frozen pizza in my hand, then proceeded to unload her 72 items from her cart.